bortyr/order-service/README.md

 openapi-generator generate -g spring -i openapi.yaml -c conf.json -o order-service
 ```

-Run the service.
+Run the service in the generated directory.
 It will start on port 8080
 ```sh
 mvn package spring-boot:run
 ```